huzeir2k/MAD-Club-Website/README.md

-# Mad-Club-Website
+# MAD Club Website
-The new and improved MAD Club website, built using bootstrap.
+## The new and improved MAD Club website, built using bootstrap.

+Coming soon!